reactwg/react-native-releases/docs/faq.md

 You can learn more about the [release support policy](https://github.com/reactwg/react-native-releases#releases-support-policy) in the releases repository.

+### What is a pick request?

+A **pick request** is a request for the React Native Release Crew to include a commit into a specific React Native release.
+As the development of React Native happens on `main`, you can request for a specific commit or Pull Request to be included in one of the previous version of React Native.

+### How to open a pick request?

+Everyone can open a pick request by [filing a GitHub issue via this link](https://github.com/reactwg/react-native-releases/issues/new?assignees=&labels=Type%3A+Pick+Request&projects=&template=pick_request_form.yml&title=%5B0.XX%5D+Title).

 ### What is a qualified pick request?

 Judgement call, but using these dimensions to evaluate:

-- Is it a fix for a regression introduced by the current release (for example, did it work in `v0.67.0` but it's broken in `v0.68.0`)?
+- Is it a fix for a regression introduced by the current release (for example, did it work in `v0.73.0` but it's broken in `v0.74.0`)?
 - Is it a fix for a critical developer workflow?

 ### What is release blocking?